Back

 How’s the project doing now?

-The app’s not released yet — the clients don’t hurry because they decided to change their business model a little.
-Now they negotiate with partners and slowly develop the product themselves.
+The app’s not yet released — the clients don’t hurry because they have decided to change their business model a little.
+Now, they negotiate with partners and slowly develop the product themselves.
 Our work was done by January — we met the deadlines and finished the MVP in 6 weeks.
 The clients are happy =)

 How useful was this post?